 2 tbsp ice cold water

-100g each dark chocolate, milk and white chocolate (300g in total), chopped, plus extra to decorate (I use AFRIKOA chocolate)
+100g each The Kate Tin Dark Baking Chocolate, Milk Baking Chocolate and White Baking Chocolate (300g in total), chopped, plus extra to decorate

 Pinch of sea salt